ahuacate/pve-host/README.md

 Boot from the Proxmox installation USB stick and configure PVE as follows:

-**Proxmox Virtualization Environment (PVE)** - At this stage you must select your PVE OS installation drive, and Raid type.
+**Proxmox Virtualization Environment (PVE)** - At this stage, you must select your PVE OS installation drive and Raid type.
 Click 'options' and complete as follows:

 | Option                     | Value         | Notes                                     |
 |----------------------------|---------------|-------------------------------------------|